 Can Alcohol Ever Be Good for the Heart?

-Even if alcohol is beneficial in low levels, excessive alcohol consumption is responsible for 5.3% of all global deaths each year.
+Even if alcohol is beneficial at low levels, excessive alcohol consumption is responsible for 5.3% of all global deaths each year.
 Many doctors would never recommend any level of drinking for health reasons.

 If you experience alcohol-related chest pain, don’t ignore it.
 You may like to try taking an antacid, which can ease symptoms if the pain is caused by acid reflux.
 However, if this has no effect or you consistently experience chest pain, seek medical advice.
 Correctly diagnosing chest pain is important and can, in some cases, be life-saving.